If the words “yippee-ki-yay, mother fucker” sound familiar, then you’ve probably seen “Die Hard,” and if not, you really ought to.

 The scene where McClane falls down the elevator shaft was a mistake.

-The stuntman was supposed to grab the first vent, but slipped and continued to fall before grabbing a lower ledge.
+The stuntman was supposed to grab the first vent, but slipped and continued to fall before grabbing a lower ledge, according to Mental Floss.
 No sense in wasting a good shot, especially not if the point is to add tension — and narrowly avoiding a fall down an elevator shaft will do that.

 Rickman couldn’t stop flinching during shootouts.